gilesknap/eyes2/README.md

 - Save and Restore of worlds and
 - Creature Vision
+- Carnivores
+- Barriers (thanks Michael Abbott) - add some barriers that stop creature movement - introducing extra environmental challenges (or advantages perhaps).
+  Provide the means to edit the location of barriers in the world.
 - Implementation of the original RISC Genotype
 - Get some competing Genotype contributions and have some creature wars
 - Multi Threaded processing for the creatures for even more performance